 Community management often attracts deeply empathetic individuals drawn to connection-building and relationship nurturing.
 Yet this same compassionate orientation leaves many vulnerable to a particular strain of professional exhaustion.
 The boundary between dedication and depletion sometimes blurs until crossing becomes inevitable.

-The constant vigilance required takes its toll.
-Members expect responsiveness across time zones.
-Crises emerge without warning.
-Success metrics remain frustratingly intangible compared to other business functions.
-This ambiguity creates perfect conditions for overextension and eventual collapse.
+The constant vigilance required makes preventing burnout in community management essential.
+Members expect responsiveness across time zones, crises emerge without warning, and success metrics remain frustratingly intangible compared to other business functions.
+This ambiguity creates ideal conditions for overextension and eventual collapse.

-Many community professionals struggle silently, believing their exhaustion reflects personal inadequacy rather than structural challenge.
-The reality tells a different story: burnout among community managers reaches pandemic proportions precisely because the role demands extraordinary resilience without always providing necessary support structures.
+Many community professionals struggle silently, believing their exhaustion reflects personal inadequacy rather than structural challenges.
+In reality, preventing burnout in community management is critical, as the role demands extraordinary resilience without always providing necessary support structures.

 Recognizing the Warning Signs